Intrinsic momentum transport driven by almost-rational surfaces in tokamak plasmas: Abstract

 \section{Abstract}

 We demonstrate that a symmetry of the local gyrokinetic model is broken when the safety factor $q$ is almost (but not exactly) a rational number and magnetic shear is $\hat{s} \approx 0$.
 Tokamaks with such a $q$ profile will spontaneously rotate due to turbulent momentum transport.
 Nonlinear gyrokinetic simulations indicate this mechanism is significantly stronger than all other drives of intrinsic rotation.
-It also generates intrinsic electric current that pulls $q$ towards rational values, potentially aiding non-inductive current drive.
+It also intrinsically transports electric current, pulling $q$ towards rational values and potentially aiding non-inductive current drive.
 This is likely important in the triggering of internal transport barriers.

 Due to the toroidal symmetry of tokamak plasmas, ions and electrons are free to rotate in the toroidal direction \cite{HintonNeoclassicalRotation1985, CattoToroidalRotation1987, AbelGyrokineticsDeriv2013}.
 Since ions have more mass, they carry the majority of the momentum of the plasma and determine the bulk plasma rotation.
 Rotation is helpful as it stabilizes MHD modes, lowering the risk of disruptions \cite{BondesonToroidalStable1994, BettiRWMsoundWave1995, deVriesRotMHDStabilization1996, LiuITERrwmStabilization2004, HuRWMtrappedParticles2004, ReimerdesRWMmachineComp2006}.
 Additionally, strong rotation {\it gradients} can reduce turbulent transport \cite{RitzRotShearTurbSuppression1990, BurrellShearTurbStabilization1997, WaltzFlowShear1998, TerryShearedFlowSuppression2000, BarnesFlowShear2011}, a process thought to underlie many improved confinement regimes \cite{BurrellFlowShearAndHmode1994, IdaITBreview2018}.